 Second and this is a key one, the average person does not enjoy reading negative web sites.
 I know, a shocking concept.
 But ask yourself this: when was the last time you bookmarked a negative political attack web site or subscribed to the RSS feed?
 Think about it for a second.
 Probably never.
 And why would you?
 How does a negative political web site benefit the average viewer’s daily routine?
 If we were to look at the return rate of a Political Attack web site, I’m confident the return visitor rates would be embarrassingly low.
 These sites are not developed to foster an active community or even contain dynamic content, most are built as one off standalone sites to either compliment or initiate a conversation… and most can’t even achieve these simple goals.

 Lastly, most of the sites are so crudely designed and developed that they probably do more harm than good.
 As viewers, it’s well known that our opinions are largely based on first impressions.
 So imagine taking a negative theme and spin it into a positive experience in the three to four seconds that a viewer takes to lay judgement on a web site.
 It is an impossible task.
 Take this classic shadow cabinet NDP website or better yet the accompanying “In over his head” web site.
 With their big scary fonts and over the top photoshop skillz are you convinced of the evil nature of their targets or are you turned off by how much time and effort was put into such a negative campaign?
 If you were already a partisan hardliner you’ll probably agree with the content and are already lovin’ it like McDonalds, but for anyone the effects are minimum at best.
-In fact if you’ve ever voted for the liberals or NDP you probably have a visceral reaction to the concept and the childish nature of the sites.

 Okay, now that I’ve spent a good chunk of time ripping into the uselessness of these sites, the question becomes can Political Attack web sites serve a better purpose?
 Better yet, is there an effective variation that is actually a positive and engaging experience?
 The answer to that is yes.